Ag Economy Barometer slides lower, producers concerned about war’s impact on input prices

-The Purdue University-CME Group Ag Economy Barometer dipped to a reading of 113 in March, the weakest farmer sentiment reading since May 2020 which was in the early days of the pandemic.
-The March reading was 12 points lower than a month earlier and 36% lower than in March 2021.
-The decline in the barometer was driven both by weaker perceptions of current conditions and expectations for the future.
-Compared to February, the March Index of Current Conditions declined 19 points to 113 and the Index of Future Expectations declined 9 points to 113.
-When compared to a year earlier, producers’ appraisal of current conditions was down 44% while their expectations for the future fell 31%.
-The Purdue University-CME Group Ag Economy Barometer sentiment index is calculated each month from 400 U.S. agricultural producers’ responses to a telephone survey.
-This month’s survey was conducted from March 14-18, 2022.
+WEST LAFAYETTE, Ind. and CHICAGO — The Purdue University/CME Group Ag Economy Barometer dipped to a reading of 113 in March, down 12 points from February and 36% lower than March 2021, marking the weakest farmer sentiment reading since May 2020, the early days of the pandemic.
+The decline was driven by producers’ weaker perceptions of both current conditions in the agricultural economy and expectations for the future.
+The Index of Current Conditions declined 19 points to 113, down 44% from March 2021, and the Index of Future Expectations declined 9 points to 113, down 31% from the same time last year.
+The Ag Economy Barometer is calculated each month from 400 U.S. agricultural producers’ responses to a telephone survey.
+This month’s survey was conducted between March 14-18, 2022.